BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_03.md

 The two nickels joke about Normal type gym leaders being fought on Grassy Terrain would do nicely here.
 Anyways, Tristan has an incredibly varied team of mostly dual Normal types, but there isn't an insanely powerful synergy at its core.
 All of his Pokemon have key weaknesses that can be exploited and if you have something that can take a hit or two from a powerful Mega Lopunny, that's often all you'll need here.
 I continue to recommend taking a page out of Connor's book and burning the field down once Pyroar goes down.

 For winning, you'll get the Ordinary Badge, raising our level cap up to Lv.
 50!

--- Route 4
-The Grand Rogue - Lucas
-Accept the sidequest **The Grand Rogue** from Lucas, then talk to the girl just above the Pokemon Center.
-Head to Route 4...

-Infiltration - Lucas

--- Hardened Mountain
-Fight the Foxes - Dan

--- Blackview City
-Teach 'em a Lesson - Dan
-Rangers!
-(For the Rangers!) - Dan